South Carolina Court Records

 What are the types of Divorce Records available in South Carolina?

 Divorce records in South Carolina may come in three forms: Divorce reports, divorce decrees, and divorce case files.
-These types of records may be needed for different purposes like for name change, challenging a court decision, changing account details, or for informational purposes.
-Each type of record varies in the type of details contained and designated custodian.
+These records may be needed for different purposes, such as name change, challenging a court decision, changing account details, or for informational purposes.
+Each type of record varies based on the kind of details contained and the designated custodian.
 They are:

 Divorce certificate: This is also known as a divorce report.
-It is a document that contains basic details surrounding a divorce like the names and residence of parties, location of marriage, location of divorce, date of marriage and divorce, and so on.
-A certified copy of this type of record can be used as proof of divorce and other official purposes.
-Copies can be obtained from either the county court where the divorce was processed and finalized or from the office of vital records for divorces between July 1962 and December 2016.
+It is a document that contains basic details surrounding a divorce, like the names and residence of the parties, the location of the marriage, the location of the divorce, the date of the marriage and divorce, and so on.
+A certified copy of this type of record can be used as proof of divorce and for other official purposes.
+Copies can be obtained from the county court where the divorce was processed and finalized or from the office of vital records for divorces between July 1962 and December 2016.

 Divorce decree: Unlike certificates, copies of a divorce decree can only be obtained from the court clerk of the county court where the divorce happened.
-They contain the court order that grants a divorce as well as the rights and responsibilities of parties involved.
-For example, alimony, child support, custody and visitation rights, division of property, and other settlements or agreement approved by the judge.
+They contain the court order that grants a divorce as well as the rights and responsibilities of parties involved, such as alimony, child support, custody and visitation rights, division of property, and other settlements or agreements approved by the judge.

 Divorce case records: Like other court records, divorce case records are open to the public.
-This includes the divorce petition, transcripts of proceedings (pleadings, evidence, and motions), final decree, and any other court action done concerning a divorce.
-Like decrees, they can be obtained from the county court but like court records, they can also be sealed under certain circumstances.
+This includes the divorce petition, transcripts of proceedings (pleadings, evidence, and motions), final decree, and any other court action taken concerning a divorce.
+Like decrees, they can be obtained from the county court, but like court records, they can also be sealed under certain circumstances.

 How Do I Get Divorce Records in South Carolina?

-Obtaining divorce record from records custodians and counties may involve different processes but they usually involve the following steps:
+Obtaining a divorce record from records custodians and counties may involve different processes, but they usually involve the following steps:

 Step 1: Determine the type of divorce record required

-Before making requests, interested persons who wish to obtain divorce records in South Carolina need to determine the type of records they want to obtain, i.e. certificates, decrees, or case records.
-The most common type of divorce record is divorce certificate but it all depends on what the individuals want to use the record for and what information should be contained within.
+Before making requests, interested persons who wish to obtain divorce records in South Carolina need to determine the type of records they want to obtain, i.e., certificates, decrees, or case records.
+The most common type of divorce record is a divorce certificate, but it all depends on what the individuals want to use the record for and what information should be contained within.

 Step 2: Determine the custodian of the divorce records

-There are only two major public bodies who can issue a divorce record in South Carolina: the family court and the office of vital records.
+Only two major public bodies in South Carolina can issue a divorce record: the family court and the Office of Vital Records.
 Determining the custodian depends on the date of the divorce and the type of divorce record required.
-The office of vital records only has divorce reports or certificates from July 1962 to December 2016.
-More recent reports or certificates and other types of divorce records can be obtained from the court clerk in the family court where the divorce took place.
+The Office of Vital Records only has divorce reports or certificates from July 1962 to December 2016.
+More recent reports, certificates, and other types of divorce records can be obtained from the court clerk in the family court where the divorce occurred.

-If individuals are not certain of where records are kept, the following information might help them streamline the search:
+If individuals are not sure of where records are kept, the following information might help them streamline the search:

 - The date of the divorce (as narrow as possible)